Skip to main content

 Additional advice

-Since 2020, we have been working together with the national industry body, Dairy Australia (Education & Partnerships), to link this unit to commercial industry reality.
+Since 2020, we have been working together with the national industry body, Dairy Australia (Education and Partnerships), to link this unit to commercial industry reality.
 In 2022, and pending on travel restrictions, students will have the opportunity to visit farms and work with real farm data for their projects.
 The association with Dairy Australia also means direct access to a large number of publications that provide the basis of best industry practice.